 Monitors come in many shapes and sizes, and although 27" and 34" monitors have become very popular recently, there are quite a few good monitors available in 28", 29", and 32" sizes.
 Although they are sometimes seen as niche sizes, many of them offer the same great features found on more popular sizes, including advanced gaming features like FreeSync, high-resolution 4k screens, and more recently, HDR support.

-We've tested 13 monitors that are available in these sizes, and below you'll find our picks for the best 28-32 inch monitors that are available for purchase in 2019.
+We've tested 68 monitors, and below you'll find our top 6 picks for the best 28-32 inch monitors that are available for purchase in 2019.
 See also our recommendations for the best 4k monitors.

-On the downside, the LG 32UD99 has limited HDR support, and the lack of a wide color gamut and its mediocre HDR peak brightness can't deliver a great HDR experience.
+On the downside, this monitor has limited HDR support, and the lack of a wide color gamut and its mediocre HDR peak brightness can't deliver a great HDR experience.
 Overall, however, most people will find this to be a great monitor.

-If you would like a significantly cheaper monitor than the LG 32UD99 that still has a decent overall performance, then check out the LG 32UD59-B. It, too, has a 32" screen and 4k resolution that gives you ample space for multitasking or for an engaging gaming experience.
-The 32UD59-B, however, has a VA panel and delivers very deep blacks in a dark room.
-Its viewing angles are inferior when compared to IPS monitors like the LG32UD99-W. Finally, it doesn't support HDR, although you will not be missing much since the HDR performance on the 32UD99 is not all that great.
+If you would like a significantly cheaper monitor than the LG 32UD99-W that still has a decent overall performance, then check out the LG 32UD59-B. It, too, has a 32" screen and 4k resolution that gives you ample space for multitasking or for an engaging gaming experience.
+This monitor, however, has a VA panel and delivers very deep blacks in a dark room.
+Its viewing angles are inferior when compared to IPS monitors like the 32UD99-W. Finally, it doesn't support HDR, although you won't be missing much since the HDR performance on the other LG is not all that great.

 The LG 29UM69G-B is the best budget 28-32 inch monitor that we've reviewed so far.
-The 29UM69G is a decent 2560x1080 monitor with an ultrawide aspect ratio, great for watching movies, multitasking, or a more immersive gaming experience.
-Although the image remains accurate when viewed at an angle, it delivers mediocre overall picture quality.
+It's a decent 2560x1080 monitor with a 21:9 ultrawide aspect ratio, great for watching movies, multitasking, or a more immersive gaming experience.
+Although the image remains accurate when viewed at a moderate angle, it delivers mediocre overall picture quality.

-It is a good choice for a larger budget gaming monitor.
-It supports AMD's FreeSync variable refresh rate technology, which is great, and it has excellent low input lag.
-It has a fast response time, so quick moving objects in movies and games look great, with very little motion blur trail.
+It's a good choice for a larger budget gaming monitor.
+Like the BenQ EW3270U, it supports AMD's FreeSync variable refresh rate technology, which is great, and it has excellent low input lag.
+It has a fast response time, so quick-moving objects in movies and games look great, with very little motion blur trail.

-Unfortunately, the 29UM69G-B doesn't look as good in a dark room, and it also can't get very bright.
+Unfortunately, it doesn't look as good in a dark room, and it also can't get very bright.
 Overall, it is a decent monitor that should please most budget shoppers.

-Our recommendations are based on what we think are the best 28-32" monitors currently available.
+Our recommendations are based on what we think are the best 28-32 inch monitors currently available.
 They are adapted to be valid for most people, in each price range.
 Rating is based on our review, factoring in price and feedback from our visitors.

 If you would prefer the make your own decision, here is the list of all of our monitor reviews.
 Be careful not to get too caught up in the details.
 Most monitors are good enough to please most people, and the things we fault monitors on are often not noticeable unless you really look for them.